App icons and branding

 The monochrome version looks like a white blob

-Your colored logo likely has multi-color detail that doesn't survive a naive whitening.
+Your colored logo likely has multi-color detail that does not survive automatic whitening.
 Provide a dedicated silhouette:

 > cp docs/my-logo-mono.svg purgetss/brand/logo-mono.svg